Patryk-Majchrzak/todo_list_react/README.md

 1. For styling website I used styled-components NPM library
 2. Whole application has been put into ThemeProvider and themes for various colors and breakpoints for max-width have been added
+3. App has alternative box model in GlobalStyle
-3. I used media queries to change how website will be displayed on various devices
+4. I used media queries to change how website will be displayed on various devices
-4. Hooks used:
+5. Hooks used:
 - useState
 - useEffect
 - useRef
 - custom hook useTask
-5. App saves tasks in local storage and getting initial tasks from the local storage
+6. App saves tasks in local storage and getting initial tasks from the local storage

 ## Available Scripts